wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

 ## The problem

-Let's say we need to implement a function that receives a list of integers and returns a list including those numbers repeated several times, as it is showed in the following examples:
+Let's say we need to implement a function that receives a list of integers and returns a new list including each number *n times*, where *n* is the actual value.
+We also expect that the original ordering of these numbers is preserved in the resulting list.
+Check it out the following examples:

 `my_func([1]) # it returns [1]`
 `my_func([1,2]) # it returns [1,2,2]`
 `my_func([1,3,2]) # it returns [1,3,3,3,2,2]`

-The idea is to generate a list including each number *n times* where *n* is the actual value.
-We also expect that the original ordering of these numbers is preserved in the resulting list.

 ## Our first naive implementation

-We could say that a very simple solution to this problem could be an approach where we use `Enum.reduce/3` and repeat each number, concatenating the list of repeated values to the accumulated list.
+A very simple solution to this problem could rely on using `Enum.reduce/3`, duplicating each number and concatenating the list of repeated values to the accumulated list.

 ```ex
 def number_dups_list(numbers) do